Zhang-Zhiyuan-zzy/hotpot/README.md

 ### Submit the Molecule to Gaussian16 software
 One can directly submit the `Molecule` object to Gaussian16 software.
-Assuming you want to optimize the configure of the molecule by Gaussian16
+Assuming you want to optimize the conformer of the molecule by Gaussian16
 ```angular2html
 mol.gaussian(
     g16root='path/to/g16root',